 Do you remember your very first loss?
 I don’t mean when you lost or misplaced something you cared about, I mean the first time you lost someone or something you truly loved.

-The first loss I vividly recall is when our much loved black and brown dachshund named Penny died when I was ten years old.
+The first loss I recall is when our much loved black and brown dachshund named Penny died when I was ten years old.
 It was a cold January night and she died while resting quietly by the heat register in the bathroom after laboring for hours to just keep breathing.

 I can still picture that scene complete with every detail.